Triathlon Brick Training Calculator

 - Ironman prep: 3–4 hr bike + 45–60 min run, 1× per week in peak training

-The first brick: Expect the run to feel terrible the first few times — this is normal and will improve quickly.
-Focus on smooth turnover rather than pace for the first few sessions.
+The first brick: expect the run to feel terrible the first few times.
+That is the normal experience and it improves quickly.
+Chase smooth turnover rather than pace for the first few sessions and let the speed arrive on its own.

 How we build and check this calculator